AzraiHasan/supanuxt-auth-db/password-reset-testing.md

 - Verify redirection to the `/update-password` page
 - Confirm the password update form loads correctly
 - Verify the session token is properly processed from URL hash (check console logs)
+- Look for "Session established: success: true" in the console logs

 ### Step 2: Submit New Password
 - Enter a new password in the "New Password" field